A Captain and a Jasper—A Love Story

 Among his many talents, Ralph was also an accomplished musician and wrote many love songs for Karen.
 They traveled the world together after moving to Belgium where she was director of NATO Military Intelligence.

 Ralph always expressed his gratitude for the education Manhattan gave him.
 He was a proud Jasper and would say Manhattan gave him everything he needed for success.
 After Ralph’s passing in 2014, Karen established the Ralph J. Giannuzzi Scholarship in Mechanical Engineering.
-She said, “Ralph had it rough working while attending college.
+She said, “Ralph had it rough working while attending university.
 If I can make it easier for someone to attend Manhattan and not have to worry all the time about where the money comes from, I’d like to do it on behalf of my beloved Ralph.”

 © Pentera, Inc. Planned giving content.
 All rights reserved.